adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 **Static pages:** About, privacy policy, 404, 500, help and many more.

-**Credit mechanism:** This included users getting credit for completing their profile, referring friends — then redeeming against their order automatically.
+**Credit mechanism:** This included users getting credit for completing their profile, referring friends &mdash; then redeeming against their order automatically.

 **Parent test:** Every single product was sent to a real parent for testing before being added to the site on every product page.